Nadil-Dulran/quickweather/README.md

 # Quick Weather ⚡️☁️

 A simple weather app built with HTML, CSS, and JavaScript.
-It fetches current weather data from the OpenWeather API and displays temperature, humidity, wind speed, and an icon that reflects conditions.
+It fetches current weather data from the OpenWeather API and displays temperature, humidity, wind speed and an icon that reflects weather condition.

 ## Features
 - City search with button click
 - Shows temperature (°C), humidity (%), and wind speed
-- Weather icons for Clouds, Clear, Rain, Drizzle, Mist, Snow
+- Weather icons for Clouds, Clear, Rain, Drizzle, Mist & Snow
 - Basic error state for invalid city names

 ## Project Structure